ceford/cefjdemos-data-jdm-user/articles/en/workflows/workflow-scenarios.md

-For more information on ACL and assigning permissions to User Groups, see the [ACL Tutorial](https://docs.joomla.org/J3.x:Access_Control_List_Tutorial "Special:MyLanguage/J3.x:Access Control List Tutorial").
+For more information on ACL and assigning permissions to User Groups, see the [ACL Tutorial](https://docs.joomla.org/Special:MyLanguage/J3.x:Access_Control_List_Tutorial "Access Control List Tutorial").

 ### Setting up Notifications